thecodeteam/training/accreditation/docker-and-containers.md

 # Containers are awesome

-Use them for your next app
+You can use them for your next app

-Use already existing apps
+You can use thousands of already existing apps

-Do not install stuff on your OS anymore
+They will always look the same

+They are always portable

+And they leave your host OS clean